Shadrach, Meshach, and Abednego: Book of Daniel

 It is generally accepted that the Book of Daniel originated as a collection of stories among the Jewish community in Babylon and Mesopotamia in the Persian and early Hellenistic periods (5th to 3rd centuries BCE), expanded by the visions of chapters 7–12 in the Maccabean era (mid-2nd century).
-Modern scholarship agrees that Daniel is a legendary figure.
-It is possible that the name was chosen for the hero of the book because of his reputation as a wise seer in Hebrew tradition.
+Some researchers have concluded that Daniel is a legendary figure.
+It is possible that the name Daniel was chosen for the hero of the book because of his reputation as a wise seer in Hebrew tradition.
 The tales are in the voice of an anonymous narrator, except for chapter 4, which is in the form of a letter from king Nebuchadnezzar.
 Chapter 3 is unique in that Daniel does not appear in it.

 Daniel 3

 Daniel 3 forms part of a chiasmus (a poetic structure in which the main point or message of a passage is placed in the centre and framed by further repetitions on either side) within Daniel 2–7, paired with Daniel 6, the story of Daniel in the lions' den: